-King’s offers three upper-year honours programmes that allow you to engage more deeply with your faculty and the questions that arise from FYP.
-The programmes are uniquely interdisciplinary, meaning they ignore arbitrary divisions between disciplines.
+King’s offers three upper-year honours programs that allow you to engage more deeply with your faculty and the questions that arise from FYP.
+The programs are uniquely interdisciplinary, meaning they ignore arbitrary divisions between disciplines.
 You can combine one of these with a more traditional subject within the College of Arts and Science at Dalhousie, or with Journalism at King’s, and you develop a specialized thesis in your final year.

-Combining the Foundation Year Programme (FYP) at King’s with Science at Dalhousie will enable you to experience the lively and tightly-knit community of King’s, while benefiting from Dalhousie’s national reputation for teaching and research excellence.
+Combining the Foundation Year Program (FYP) at King’s with Science at Dalhousie will enable you to experience the lively and tightly-knit community of King’s, while benefiting from Dalhousie’s national reputation for teaching and research excellence.
 King’s Foundation Year immerses you in the works of the great minds that have shaped our intellectual history while you are concurrently studying science at Atlantic Canada’s most comprehensive science university.

 After FYP–Science, you can go on to a dedicated science degree at Dalhousie.
-If you want to continue to study humanities alongside the sciences, in addition to the many offerings of Dalhousie’s Faculty of Arts and Social Sciences, King’s Honours Programmes are particularly suited to integrating your science studies with the humanities.
+If you want to continue to study humanities alongside the sciences, in addition to the many offerings of Dalhousie’s Faculty of Arts and Social Sciences, King’s Honours Programs are particularly suited to integrating your science studies with the humanities.

-You can pursue a Bachelor of Music degree that incorporates the Foundation Year Programme into the first-year curriculum.
+You can pursue a Bachelor of Music degree that incorporates the Foundation Year Program into the first-year curriculum.
 FYP counts for four of your five first year credits with a preparatory music credit rounding out your course load.
 After FYP, as you progress into 2nd year you will take classes at King’s and at Dalhousie’s Fountain School of Performing Arts.

 King’s offers these degrees in partnership with Dalhousie: